ziogref/Mass-YT-Spammer/README.md

 * Line 224 | delete_without_reviewing = True
 * Line 244 | removal_type = reportSpam

 Note: Im currently on some medication so my mental capacity is, well, reduced.
 Im mentally exhausted after work.
-So if you leave comments or request help or anything else that requires my response I may not be able to fix it or provide advice for the next month.
+So if you leave comments or request help or anything else that requires my response I may not be able to fix it or provide advice many days until end of the month.